What are the ingredients in Jolt Gum?

 - Jennifer D. Kansas City, MO

 In the English language?
 Caffeine of course.
 In second place is any word that rhymes with caffeine.
-This month, our favorite caffeine rhyming word is "mondegreen"
+Our all time favorite caffeine rhyming word is "mondegreen"

 I am writing to express my interest in the campus rep position ……leadership skills… qualifications…gained experience working with…. resume attached…